nargizaos/terraform-infrastructure-challenge/README.md

-Threee Tier Application using Terraform on AWS
+# Three Tier Application using Terraform on AWS

 ![aws](https://user-images.githubusercontent.com/66437109/105755000-554a9a00-5f10-11eb-9f89-d3a90d659889.png)